AOE Technology RadarAOE Technology Radar

 After having very positive experiences, we decided to replace our ELK stacks with Loki, primarily for the following reasons:

-• Loki is significantly more cost-effective than the storage requirements of Elasticsearch used in the ELK stack.
+• Loki is significantly more cost-effective than the storage requirements of Elasticsearch.

 • The PromQL-like query language, familiar to users of Prometheus, makes it easier for DevOps and SRE teams who already use Prometheus for monitoring to work with logs.